TheRockettek/RockUtilities/README.md

 /colonyspawn   |Teleports you to nearest active colony banner /nearcolony    |Displays colonies that are nearby /players       |Lists players on the server
-/near          |Displays players that are neaeby /warps         |Lists all warps on a server
+/near          |Displays players that are nearby /warps         |Lists all warps on a server
 /warp [name]   |Teleports to a warp
 /addwarp [name]|Adds a warp (requires warp.add permission)